catherinedevlin/ipython-sql/doc/connecting.md

 ## Using DSN connections

-Alternately, you can store connection info in a configuration file, under a section name chosen to  refer to your database.
+You can also store connection information in a configuration file under a section name referring to your database.

 For example, if `dsn.ini` contains: